kimutai99/Potato-Leaf-Classification/README.md

 [Kaggle Dataset Link](https://www.kaggle.com/datasets/arjuntejaswi/plant-village)

 ## Evaluation
-The models were evaluated using several metrics, including **accuracy**, **precision**, **recall**, and the **F1 score**.
-The custom CNN and pre-trained ResNet models both achieved an F1 score of 99%, demonstrating their effectiveness for the task of potato disease recognition.
+The models were evaluated using **accuracy**  metrics.
+The custom CNN  models achieved an accuracy score of 96%, demonstrating their effectiveness for the task of potato disease classification.

 ## Contact
 For any questions or feedback, feel free to reach out at: